jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recordusedallowanceof.md

     if (_currency != _overflowAllowanceCurrency) revert CURRENCY_MISMATCH();
     ```

+6. Get a reference to the terminal's currency.

+    ```
+    // Get a reference to the terminal's currency. uint256 _balanceCurrency = IJBSingleTokenPaymentTerminal(msg.sender).currency();
+    ```

-6. Get a reference to the current distribution limit of the project during the current funding cycle configuration.
+7. Get a reference to the current distribution limit of the project during the current funding cycle configuration.

     ```
     // Get the current funding target